Skip to main content

 Role of Attorneys in Finalizing Agreements

-After completing the online questionnaire and generating the initial prenup agreement on HelloPrenup, attorneys (if hired) are able to edit this document through the tool we call "the Editor."
+After completing the online questionnaire, going through negotiations ("alignment") and generating the initial prenup agreement on HelloPrenup, attorneys (if hired) are able to edit this document through the tool we call "the Editor."
 The generated document provides the foundation for further customizations by the attorney, if desired.
-While self-editing is technically legally permitted, the edited document still must be signed and notarized.
 HelloPrenup does not allow users to "self-edit" on the platform.
 They must hire an attoney or take the agreement off the platform.
 In addition, we do not recommend making changes without the assistance of an attorney.

 Note that self-edited documents cannot be uploaded back into the HelloPrenup platform for online notarization.